HelenevB/Project-2-SEI66-musicapprevised/readme.md

 * The importance of taking breaks; I took very little time away from the screen during this project, which impacted my ability to take a step back, reflect and look at the bigger picture of the project.

-All in all, I walked away from the project hungry to learn more.
+All in all, I walked away from the project, hungry to learn more.